ioqnq/ioqnq/README.md

 <br/>
 <div align="center">

- 🌷 Student at National University of Science and Technology POLITEHNICA Bucharest
+ 🌷 Student at University POLITEHNICA of Bucharest

  🪻 Interested in App Development